-Miyazaki is located on the southeastern coast of Kyushu and is easily accessible by train or air, with Miyazaki Station being the city's main transportation hub.
-From there, it’s simple to reach attractions like Miyazaki Shrine, the Miyazaki Prefectural Museum, and the Miyazaki Science Museum, all within public transport range.
+Miyazaki is located on the southeastern coast of Kyushu and is easily accessible by train or air, with Miyazaki Station serving as the city’s main transportation hub.
+From there, it’s easy to reach attractions such as Miyazaki Shrine, the Miyazaki Prefectural Museum, and the Miyazaki Science Museum, all of which are within range of public transport.

-Miyazaki has a bus network centered around Miyazaki Station, offering routes to local attractions.
-Most places are also within walking distance of a JR station.
-Though bus connections may be infrequent, a one-day bus pass is available for 700 yen on weekends and holidays.
-A rental car is not necessary but helpful for visiting sites outside the city, such as Udo Shrine, with rental locations at the airport and city center.
+The city has a bus network centered around Miyazaki Station, offering routes to local points of interest.
+Many attractions are also within walking distance of a JR station.
+While bus services can be infrequent, a one-day bus pass is available for 700 yen on weekends and holidays.
+Renting a car isn’t essential but can be convenient for visiting destinations outside the city—such as Udo Shrine — with rental services available at the airport and in the city center.

 Miyazaki Travel Tips